invett/nn.based.intersection.classficator/README.md

 # nn.based.intersection.classficator

-# TODO

 - [ ] Create dataloader
 - [ ] Create NN
 - [ ] Try to classify using BEVs + LABELs

-# Experiments were performed on the RTX Ivan PC.
+Experiments were performed on the RTX Ivan PC.

 # Data Folder structure.